Skip to main content

 • Use a washing bag during laundry.
 Using tools like a Guppyfriend bag or Cora Ball will further reduce the number of microplastics and synthetic fibers that enter surrounding water sources.

 Another tip: Encourage your favorite companies to explore plastic-free materials.
 From clothing to linens and to-go containers, avoiding plastic at the corporate level can make a huge impact.
+You know you can count on us to seek responsible materials—from the chairs you sit on to the cups we drink from.

 2. REDUCE YOUR CARBON FOOTPRINT.